Dr. Melanie Ott / PhD 1997

 Dr. Max Brenner / PhD 2006

-Assistant Professor, Hofstra Northwell School of Medicine; Assistant Investigator, The Feinstein Institute; Director of Drug Discovery, TheraSource LLC, Manhasset, NY
+Assistant Professor, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell; Assistant Investigator, The Feinstein Institute; Director of Drug Discovery, TheraSource LLC, Manhasset, NY

 Research Interests: Dr. Brenner’s main research goal is to discover and develop better treatments for patients with autoimmune and inflammatory diseases.
 The core focus is on developing better therapeutic agents towards their clinical use by thorough testing in preclinical models of human diseases, determining their pharmacokinetic properties, and investigating their safety profiles.
 Dr. Brenner is particularly involved in developing novel therapeutic agents for rheumatoid arthritis, acute kidney injury, acute radiation injury, sepsis, and hemorrhagic shock.